cynergist/cdsite/src/pages/pages/2015-05-01---about/index.md

 path: "/about"
 ---

-Hi!
 I’m a software engineer with previous careers in finance, law, and running my own business.
 Most recently, I completed projects in C and Python while studying a full-stack curriculum.
 I’m particularly interested in user accessibility and privacy and how we can make advances in technologies more relevant to people from a variety of backgrounds, viewpoints and experiences.

-If you know of an opportunity I might be a good fit for, check out [my resume](https://www.visualcv.com/cynthiadominguez/) and drop me a line at cmdominguez at gmail dot com.
+If you know of an opportunity I might be a good fit for, drop me a line at cmdominguez at gmail dot com.

 ![Me and my giant surfboard.](./surf.jpeg)